The who, what, when, why and how of Big Data analytics.

 Big Data management can also be used to stay within budget when it comes to purchasing materials.
-Using Big Data statistics from completed and on-going builds can be used to establish realistic costs of materials – helping to stick to budget and prevent waste.
-For example, if the price of materials has been fluctuating, then Big Data can be used to form an estimate on when the most cost effective time would be to make the purchase.
-This, coupled with an accurate estimate of the volume of resources required, can mean significant cost-savings long term.
+Using Big Data statistics from completed and ongoing builds can be used to establish realistic costs of materials – helping to stick to a budget and prevent waste.
+For example, if the price of materials has been fluctuating, then Big Data can be used to form an estimate of when the most cost-effective time would be to make the purchase.
+This, coupled with an accurate estimate of the volume of resources required, can mean significant cost savings long term.

 The main goal of manufacturing is to sell – which is why any sales performance data collected is always welcome to help influence future production.
 Big Data analysis systems are capable of amalgamating data from current sales, previous year’s trends and any seasonal movements to form an estimate on the volume of sales, and therefore forecast demand.
-This can ensure that the levels of production are in line with the projection, resulting in maximum profits through avoiding over or under production.
+This can ensure that the levels of production are in line with the projection, resulting in maximum profits by avoiding over or under-production.

 Big Data can also get quite granular, which can make all the difference when it comes to mass production.
-When used in conjunction with live sensor data from the production line, any faults or equipment failures can be picked up in real-time – preventing further faults from occurring, saving significant amounts of time, money and resources.
+When used in conjunction with live sensor data from the production line, any faults or equipment failures can be picked up in real time – preventing further faults from occurring, and saving significant amounts of time, money and resources.

 Chapter 2 – What else is Big Data capable of?